lextudio/pysnmp.com/docs/source/support.rst

 organizations.
 It's designed to provide a higher level of technical support service than community support or GitHub.
-With commercial support, you get priority access to the development team, which means your issues are addressed first.
+With commercial support, you get priority access to the development team, which means your issues are addressed with higher priority.
 This can be crucial for organizations where time is of the essence and issues need to be resolved quickly.

 Moreover, with commercial support, you get dedicated assistance.
 This means you have a team of experts at your disposal who are committed to helping you resolve your issues.
 They understand your needs and preferences and provide personalized support to ensure your satisfaction.

+You can purchase commercial support contracts by contacting `LeXtudio Inc.`_, or via the links below:

 .. raw:: html